Heartbreak

 2. You're probably confusing fantasy and reality.

-3. You're like the rest of them.
+3. You are like the rest of them.

 The essence of an affair is about coping with a deficit in your life.
-Similarly, alcoholics, gamblers, drug addicts, food addicts all use their addictive behavior to cope with a deficit.
-While you're probably not addicted to sex or the other person, the “high” you experience from the temptation and time with the other person (or persons, for those on sites like Ashley Madison) keeps you enthralled and returning for more.
+Similarly, alcoholics, gamblers, drug addicts, and food addicts all use their addictive behavior to cope with a deficit.
+While you're probably not addicted to the other person, the “high” you experience from the temptation and time with the other person (or persons, for those on sites like Ashley Madison) keeps you enthralled and returning for more.

-4. You're playing Russian roulette.
+4. You're playing a losing game.

 You may pride yourself on being intelligent and able to cover your tracks well.
 And you may have had affairs in the past that your partner hasn't discovered.
 But no one plans to get caught; it just happens.
 And neither intelligence, sneakiness nor creativity provide you with an advantage.

-So beware: every affair and every moment you’re in an affair is an opportunity for discovery and lethal to your relationship.
+So beware: every affair and every moment you’re in an affair is an opportunity for discovery and is lethal to your relationship.
 And you will never know when that time will come.

 RELATED: 20 Quotes That Remind You Why You Should Never Take Back A Cheater